If you are a victim of any one of the most common widespread scams listed here on our website, your first priority is to recover your investment.

 - The offer is a special offer meant just for you

-- The address of the company making the offer is in a small, underpopulated country you can’t easily find on a map – keep in mind that the phone number on your screen doesn’t prove anything in the age of internet telephony and online commerce
+- The address of the company making the offer is hard to find on its website, and when you do find it you see it is in a small, underpopulated country you can’t easily find on a map – keep in mind that the phone number on your screen doesn’t prove anything in the age of internet telephony and online commerce

 - Never accept any unsolicited offer without investigating it thoroughly